 Remember, though, rewards credit cards are generally best suited to cardholders who don’t tend to carry a balance.
 Otherwise, all those points, cash back or miles you earn can be lost to interest.
 Also, when comparing credit cards, it’s always a good idea to check your credit score to understand which products you’re more likely to qualify for.
 You’ll also want to be sure your credit can handle a small ding, as each credit card application generates a hard inquiry on your credit report.
 (You can see your credit scores for free every 14 days on Credit.com.)

 Having said all that, let’s use a few rewards credit cards to illustrate when an annual fee may be worth paying.

 Crunching the Numbers

 A good starting off point in your decision-making process may be to calculate how much you would need to spend to, at the very least, recoup the annual fee associated with a card you are considering.
 Take Barclaycard’s Arrival Plus World Elite MasterCard as an example.
 It offers double miles on all purchases, and each mile is worth one cent as a statement credit towards travel expenses.
-It also carries an $89 annual fee, waived the first year.
+It also carries an annual fee of $89 (waived first year).
 Once that fee does go into effect, however, cardholders would need to spend $4,450 each year in order to recoup it in travel statement credits.
 (In mathematical terms, 2% of $4,450 equals $89.)